gmhislop/caregiver-booking-system/README.md

 ### TESTING
 After logging in with your account you can change the emailaddress to your own at ./match page line 42.

+'
-'to_email: clickedUser.email,' // change 'clickedUser.email' to your own e-mail. 'clickedUser.email' to automates the email put your own email here to test
+`to_email: clickedUser.email,` // change 'clickedUser.email' to your own e-mail. '`clickedUser.email`' to automates the email put your own email here to test

 =======
 After that you can register